rmrector/script.playrandomvideos/README.md

 List path is the path to the list to play, like ListItem.FolderPath, which should be escaped (`$ESCINFO[]`) or wrapped in quotation marks. *label* is the list name, like ListItem.Label, and is required when available, also escaped/quoted.
-Additional optional arguments are *forcewatchmode*, which overrides the default watch mode selected in the add-on settings, and *limit*, which sets the number of videos to queue up, defaulting to a single video.
+There is an optional argument *watchmode*, which can override the default watch mode selected in the add-on settings.

 In **MyVideoNav.xml** an action like `RunScript(script.playrandomvideos, "$INFO[Container.FolderPath]",
-"label=$INFO[Container.FolderName]", forcewatchmode=$INFO[Control.GetLabel(10)], limit=50)`
+"label=$INFO[Container.FolderName]", watchmode=$INFO[Control.GetLabel(10)])`
 makes for a good button in the sidebar or as some other container-focused option.
 Use `<visible>!IsEmpty(Container.FolderPath) + !SubString(Container.FolderPath, plugin, left) + !SubString(Container.FolderPath, addons, Left) + !SubString(Container.FolderPath, sources, Left)</visible>`